Acehnese people: Traditional cuisine

-Overseas Acehnese
+Diaspora

-Due to conflict since Dutch invasion to Aceh to Martial Law in Aceh and the 2004 Indian Ocean earthquake, many Acehnese fled abroad.
-The most significant number of Acehnese can be found in Malaysia and Scandinavia countries.
+Due to conflict after the Dutch invasion of Aceh, followed by Martial Law in Aceh during the attempt to break away from Indonesia, and the 2004 Indian Ocean earthquake, many Acehnese fled abroad.
+The most significant number of Acehnese can be found in Malaysia and Scandinavian countries, especially Sweden and Norway countries.
 Acehnese immigrants also can be found significantly in Australia, United States and Canada.